renovatebot/renovate/docs/usage/configuration-options.md

 ## branchConcurrentLimit

 By default, Renovate won't enforce any concurrent branch limits.
-The `config:base` preset that many extend from limits the amount of concurrent branches to 10, but in many cases a limit as low as 3 or 5 can be most efficient for a repository.
+The `config:base` preset that many extend from limits the number of concurrent branches to 10, but in many cases a limit as low as 3 or 5 can be most efficient for a repository.

 If you want the same limit for both concurrent branches and concurrent PRs, then just set a value for `prConcurrentLimit` and it will be reused for branch calculations too.
 However, if you want to allow more concurrent branches than concurrent PRs, you can configure both values (e.g. `branchConcurrentLimit=5` and `prConcurrentLimit=3`).